practical-nlp/practical-nlp-code/roadmap.md

 - [ ] Input sample & stats demonstrated for all notebooks
 - [ ] Output sample demonstrated for all notebooks
 - [ ] Output visualization demonstrated where possible

+# 🚘 Milestones

+The roadmap is broken into the following milestones.

+## 🚧 Version 1.5

+- All platform accessibility-related issues to be resolved
+- The first draft of pedagogical enhancements

+## 🏁 Version 1.9

+- Input & output to be demonstrated well for all notebooks
+- Other user requests handled